pypa/packaging.python.org/source/specifications/pylock-toml.rst

    - Else if there are entries for :ref:`pylock-packages-wheels`:

      #.
 Look for the appropriate wheel file based on
-        :ref:`pylock-packages-wheels-name`; if one is not found then move on to :ref:`pylock-packages-sdist` or an error MUST be raised about a lack of source for the project.
+        :ref:`pylock-packages-wheels-name`; if none is not found then move on to :ref:`pylock-packages-sdist` or an error MUST be raised about a lack of source for the project.
      #.
 Get the file: